bripfaff/IDD-Fa18-Final_Project/README.md

 ```
 cd BallArt
 workon cv
-python Ball_Tracking.py
+python Ball_Art.py
 ```
+5. Draw to your hearts content and click q to save your image.

-If you want a casing for the pi use this [SVG file](https://github.com/bripfaff/IDD-Fa18-Final_Project/blob/master/boxp1%20(1)%20(1).svg) as it is setup to work with the Raspberry pi 3, the camera and allow space for the HDMI, Mouse and keyboard USB plug-ins.
+Note: If you want a casing for the pi use this [SVG file](https://github.com/bripfaff/IDD-Fa18-Final_Project/blob/master/boxp1%20(1)%20(1).svg) as it is setup to work with the Raspberry pi 3, the camera and allow space for the HDMI, Mouse and keyboard USB plug-ins.